Easy Boursin Tomato Pasta (Viral TikTok Recipe, But Better)

 Variation Ideas:

-Protein: toss in a can of chickpeas, shredded chicken breasts or cooked Italian sausage for an added boost of protein
+- Protein: toss in a can of chickpeas, white beans, grilled chicken, shrimp, or cooked Italian sausage for an added boost of protein.

-Veggies: use whichever veggies you love (keep in mind that some veggies will take slightly less time to cook- ie zucchini, broccoli, red onion, etc) If you want to be a lil extra, caramelized onions are an AMAZING addition.
+- Veggies: use whichever veggies you love (keep in mind that some veggies will take slightly less time to cook like zucchini, broccoli, red onion, etc.).
+If you want to be a lil extra, caramelized onions would be an AMAZING addition.

 FAQs

-Simply use gluten-free pasta instead of wheat pasta.
-You could also use spaghetti squash or zucchini โnoodlesโ.
+Simply use your favorite gluten-free pasta instead of wheat pasta.
+You could also serve the roasted tomato Boursin sauce over spaghetti squash or zucchini ‘noodles’.

 Print